tadasdanielius/celery-mongo/README.md

 tadas:celery-mongo
 =====================

-Meteor package that provides integration with Python Celery distributed task queue using MongoDB colections.
-It supports security control mechanisms, client side timeouts mechanisms.
+Meteor package that provides integration with Python Celery distributed task queue using MongoDB collections.
+It supports security control mechanisms, postcalls, client side timeouts mechanisms.
 Note, It is in alpha stage and things may change.

 # Installation